 The Audit analysis shows that both AM and PM peak-period traffic volumes will be at capacity by 2031, causing congestion and signiﬁcant delays along the corridor.

 Rail patronage is forecast to increase from 700 to 9,000 trips per AM peak on a weekday.

-Develop options to address demand for transport services in the corridor.
+This initiative would develop options to address demand for transport services in the corridor.

-Proponent to be identified.
+Proponent(s) to be identified.